watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

 ```

 ## Deploy to Bluemix (Optional)
-1. If you downloaded the code from Watson Console, then go to step 3, otherwise follow the next step.
+1. If you downloaded the code from [Watson Console](https://console.bluemix.net/developer/watson), then go to step 3, otherwise follow the next step.

-2. Run the following command to update service names in `manifest.yml` file, you only need to run this once:
+2. Run the following command to generate the `manifest.yml` file, you only need to run this once:
 ```bash
 npm run generate-manifest
 ```